hernantz/blog/content/one-configpy-to-config-all.md

 +-------------------+---------------------------------------------------------------+
 ```

+Notice that developers are also users of the software, that need to configure
+it and are constantly doing micro-releases while developing.

 If you use different tools when developing and when deploying, all these
 scripts and templates will start to increase in number.
 Ideally, a project
 should support [one set of build tools][2] and use it for development and